 The student with the highest cumulative GPA is the valedictorian of the class and is recognized at commencement.
 The student placing second is the salutatorian of the class and is so honored at commencement.
-In a tie for valedictorian, both (all) students will be co-valedictorians, and there is no salutatorian.
+When determining the valedictorian, first higher-level courses (ex. dual enrollment, AP), then grade percentage resolves any ties.
+If both students are co-valedictorians, there will not be a salutatorian.
+If a tie persists, there may be one valedictorian and two salutatorians.